 I’ve never been a huge fan of cake, even way back in the day when I wasn’t purposefully avoiding food toxins like wheat and excess sugar.

 But my wife, Elanne, misses cake every now and then.
 This was especially true while she was pregnant with Sylvie.
-So she has experimented with different versions of grain-free cake that weren’t elaborate or time consuming (no time for adventurous culinary exploits, breastfeeding a 4-week old infant) but tasted good.
+So she has experimented with different versions of grain-free cake that weren’t elaborate or time consuming (no time for adventurous culinary exploits, breastfeeding a four-week-old infant) but tasted good.

 Yesterday she baked a sweet potato hazelnut cake that fits the bill.
 Unfortunately she didn’t use exact measurements (we rarely do), but I can give you a general idea of how she did it in case you’d like to give it a shot.